florophore/floro-react-native-demo/README.md

 ## Running the demo

-### You can watch the following demo on YouTube to get an idea of how to setup the demo environment
+### <a href="https://www.youtube.com/watch?v=Om-k08GDoZ4">You can watch the following demo on YouTube to get an idea of how to setup the demo environment</a>

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/Om-k08GDoZ4/0.jpg)](https://www.youtube.com/watch?v=Om-k08GDoZ4)